act-rules/act-rules.github.io/_rules/lists-follow-content-model-a73be2.md

 ## Background

+WHile the content model in HTML only includes native HTML elements, this rule allows authors to use ARIA roles that map to those native HTML elements as well.
+This can sometimes be useful with custom elements, and since these are predictable, it should not impact accessibility adversely.

 All children of `ul`, `ol`, and `menu` elements must be either an element with a [semantic role][] of `listitem`, or a node that is hidden, such as a `script` or `template` element, an HTML comment, or a text node that consists of only [ascii whitespace][].

 All children of a `dl` element must be an element with a [semantic role][] of `term` or `definition`, a `div` with no [explicit role][], or a node that is hidden.
 If the child has a `definition` role, it must have a previous sibling that has a `term` role.
 If the child is a `div` element with no [explicit role][] it is treated as a `term` and `definition` group.
 The children of the `div` have the same requirement as the `dl` element, except that it does not allow another `div`.